BwtSDSDevs/rest-bundle-doctrine/README.md

 bin/console debug:router
 ```

-The entityName will get mapped to its plural: so a User entity will become:
-`/api/doctrine/search/users`
+The entityName is the name of your entity in lowercase so `UserRole` would be `userrole`

 ### Search
 ```